prvst/darkest-git/README.md

 # Compatibility
-The binary available was compiled to GNU/Linux, but you can download the source code and run `go build darkest-dungeon` and compile a version for your OS.
+The binary available was compiled to Windows and GNU/Linux, but you can download the source code and run `go build darkest-dungeon` and compile a version for your OS.

 # Download